alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 [RFC-2326][] defines the Real-Time Streaming Protocol (RTSP) version 1.0.
 RTSP is an application-layer protocol for the setup and control of the delivery of data with real-time properties.
 RTSP provides an extensible framework to enable controlled, on-demand delivery of real-time data, such as audio and video.
 Sources of data can include both live data feeds and stored clips.
 The RTSP protocol is implemented by many non-NMOS devices to transmit and receive multicast/unicast media streams.

 This document presents how RTSP is used in an NMOS environment.
 One use-case is for NMOS RTSP Senders/Receivers to interoperate with non-NMOS RTSP clients/servers.
 Another use-case is to use RTSP to enhance the control of unicast streams in 1-to-N scenarios (1 Sender to N Receivers).
-A last use-case is to allow additional flexibility in the negotiation of various media transport schemes by a single Sender/Receiver (parallel streams over RTP/AVP/UDP, single multiplexed stream over RTP/AVP/UDP, single multiplexed stream over UDP, parallel streams or single multiplexed stream over RTP/RTSP/TCP).
+A last use-case is to allow additional flexibility in the negotiation of various media transport schemes by a single Sender/Receiver (parallel streams over RTP/AVP/UDP, single multiplexed stream over RTP/AVP/UDP, single multiplexed stream over UDP, parallel streams or single multiplexed stream over RTP/AVP/TCP).

+> Note: The `Transport:UDP;` flavor is non-standard (not allowed in the syntax of RFC 2326 but allowed by RFC 7826) and if supported indicate an MPEG2-TS over UDP stream (`Transport:UDP;`) instead of an MPEG2-TS over RTP stream (`Transport:RTP/AVP/UDP;`).
+A Controller through IS-11 can configure the transport by  applying a constraint on the mux Flow `media_type`.

 RTSP is used as a specific NMOS transport protocol `urn:x-matrox:transport:rtsp` or `urn:x-matrox:transport:rtsp.tcp` for both RTSP Senders and Receivers.
 This transport is available for RTSP Receivers of format `urn:x-nmos:format:mux` and RTSP Senders attached to a Flow of format `urn:x-nmos:format:mux`.
 The RTSP transport can deliver a multiplexed stream that combines audio, video, and data sub-Streams, which can be either transmitted independently in parallel or aggregated into a single, fully multiplexed stream.